PersonHood/MetaProject/README.md

 Download the latest `Release` zip file.

-Steps to develop a project
+Steps to develop a document project

 - off-line
 - on-line